The Farm Gate Store is open

 I want to open a few up to see how much pulp per pound is available before I set a price, but feel free to let me know if you are interested.

-(COMING SOON - maybe) Parsnips: $3.00 / Lb.
+Parsnips: $3.00 / Lb.
 The tops look promising and they have been frosted once so the flavour can only improve from that.
-Subscription customers receive first option these.
+The roots are big, two can easily be more than a pound.

 Available now - Pork: $12./ Lb all cuts.
 Free range, grass fed, highly respected animals that had a happy life with one bad moment at the end.
 Butchered at the Farmersville Community Abattoir in Addison Ontario; CFIA inspected.